 While social media doesn’t necessarily drive more leads, it provides ample opportunity to create brand awareness and connect with current and new audiences.
 It’s about meeting your target audience where they are and socially interacting with them.

-You don’t have to be on every platform to be successful, but to be effective, you will have to conduct some research on your own to understand how your specific audience spends their time online.
+You don’t have to be on every platform to be successful but to be effective with your landscaping digital marketing, you will have to conduct some research to understand how your specific audience spends their time online.
 It’s also perfectly fine to use different channels to pursue different business goals and reach various audience segments.

 The average social media has 8.4 social media accounts, so selecting 2-3 platforms is a good starting point.
 Once you know which ones best suit your landscaping services, you’ll need to draw up separate marketing strategies and content marketing plans.